AnaWaldila/dcad/README.md

  <b>Figure 1:</b> DCAD - Principal Window
 </p>

-First, it is importante to register a new provider.
-About this, some informations about the provider are necessaires: "Fornecedor" (name), "Telefone" (contact number/ telephone), "Cidade" (city), "Endereço" (address) and "E-mail" (e-mail).
-After complete all those informations, only click in "Salvar Cadastro" (save register).
+First, register a new provider.
+Some pieces of information about the provider are necessary: "Fornecedor" (provider's name), "Telefone" (contact number/ telephone), "Cidade" (city), "Endereço" (address) and "E-mail" (e-mail).
+After complete all those pieces of information, only click in "Salvar Cadastro" (save register).
 Figure 2 shows all this.

 <div>
 <img src="Figures/DCAD_Provider.png" width="50%">